 The company is not subject to income tax in United Arabia Emirates.

 Awal Mozawadah LLC

-The company has submitted its zakat return for the year ended 31 December 2020 and all prior years to ZATCA.
+The company has submitted its zakat return for all prior years up to 31 December 2021 to ZATCA.
 Zakat assessment for all years is yet to be reviewed by ZATCA.